There are a number of dry skin conditions which are prone to inflammation, such as eczema in its various forms, and psoriasis.

-Developed as a steroid-free treatment, Adex Gel can help to reduce the redness and inflammation of dry skin conditions prone to inflammation such as mild to moderate eczema and psoriasis.
+Adex Gel emollient can also help to reduce the redness and inflammation of dry skin conditions prone to inflammation such as mild to moderate eczema and psoriasis.

-Adex Gel combines an emollient and anti‑inflammatory together in a single product.
+Adex Gel combines an emollient with an ancillary anti‑inflammatory medicinal substance together in a single product.
 Adex Gel is very convenient to use, making it easy to establish a treatment routine.

 Adex Gel can be used routinely where additional anti‑inflammatory action, in addition to the emollient action, may be beneficial.

-Adex Gel can be used on the face and is suitable for adults and children over 1 year of age.
+Adex Gel can be used continuously, or for as long as necessary, all over the body including on the face, hands and flexures.
+It is suitable for adults and children over 1 year of age.